World Jewish Congress

-The World Jewish Congress (WJC) was founded in Geneva, Switzerland in August 1936 as an international federation of Jewish communities and organizations.
-According to its mission statement, the World Jewish Congress' main purpose is to act as "the diplomatic arm of the Jewish people."
+The World Jewish Congress (WJC) is an international federation of Jewish communities and organizations, founded in Geneva, Switzerland, in August 1936.
+According to its mission statement, the World Jewish Congress's main purpose is to act as "the diplomatic arm of the Jewish people".
 Membership in the WJC is open to all representative Jewish groups or communities, irrespective of the social, political or economic ideology of the community's host country.
 The World Jewish Congress headquarters are in New York City, and the organization maintains international offices in Brussels, Belgium; Jerusalem; Paris, France; Moscow, Russia; Buenos Aires, Argentina; and Geneva, Switzerland.
 The WJC has special consultative status with the United Nations Economic and Social Council.

 History

-The World Jewish Congress was established in Geneva, Switzerland in August, 1936, in reaction to the rise of Nazism and the growing wave of European anti-Semitism.
-Since its foundation, it has been a permanent body with offices around the world.
+The World Jewish Congress was established in Geneva, Switzerland, in August 1936 in reaction to the rise of Nazism and the growing wave of European anti-Semitism.
+Since its founding, it has been a permanent body with offices around the world.
 The main aims of the organization were "to mobilize the Jewish people and the democratic forces against the Nazi onslaught", to "fight for equal political and economic rights everywhere, and particularly for the Jewish minorities in Central and Eastern Europe", to support the establishment of a "Jewish National Home in Palestine" and to create "a worldwide Jewish representative body based on the concept of the unity of the Jewish people, democratically organized and able to act on matters of common concern".